shashank-mugiwara/breaksignal/Using-Java-NIO-Selectors-For-Handling-Multiple-Client-Connections.md

 When building network servers, efficiently managing multiple client connections is a critical aspect of ensuring scalability and responsiveness.
 In this blog post, we will explore three approaches for handling multiple client connections in Java.
 We'll compare the differences between using a single main thread, spawning a new thread for each client connection, and utilizing selectors for efficient I/O multiplexing.
 Let's dive into the details!

-We will be using the below client program to connect to the servers we code in approaches below:
+We will be using the client program below to connect to the servers we code in the approaches discussed:
 ```java
 import java.io.BufferedReader;
 import java.io.IOException;